wendykustanto/buy-contextual-links/README.md

-# Directory Submission Has 10 Advantages for Your Website 42networks
+# Directory Submission Has 10 Advantages for Your Website From 42networks
-[buy contextual links 42networks](https://42-networks.com/high-dr-contextual-links/).
-Many SEO and internet marketing experts believe directory submission to be one of the most crucial parts of quality link creation.
+[Buy contextual links 42networks](https://42-networks.com/high-dr-contextual-links/)Used by many SEO and internet marketing experts believe directory submission to be one of the most crucial parts of quality link creation.
 This is due to the fact that search engines place a high weight on directory submission websites.
 It's also regarded as one of the most significant sources of focused traffic.
 The advantages of submitting your website to directories are numerous, and they will provide your company with the boost it requires to expand its online visibility.
 Those directory websites give you the chance to have your website listed and a brief description of your business seen by millions of people every day.
 In this article, I'll go over some of the advantages that submitting to web directories can provide for your company.

 ##1.
 Indexing is faster: